Facebook Conversions API is like the Facebook pixel… but better.

 Conversions API is a tool that lets you share key web and offline events, or customer actions, directly from your server to Facebook.
 Conversions API works with your Facebook pixel to help improve the performance and measurement of your Facebook ad campaigns.

 It’s kind of like adding steroids to your Facebook Pixel.
-And with the new iOS 14 changes coming in early 2021, CAPI is also one of Facebook’s solutions to overcoming the major data changes coming our way.
-To read more about it check out our CAPI article: https://www.fetchfunnel.com/facebook-ads-ios-14-what-to-do
+And with the new privacy and user tracking changes coming to iOS 15, CAPI is also one of Facebook’s solutions to overcoming the major data changes coming our way.
+For more information on the impact that iOS 15 will have on Facebook advertising, I highly recommend you give this a read.

 As browsers are starting to block cookies more and more (Safari already does and Chrome is going to be) it’s becoming ever more essential to utilize advanced features like CAPI to be able to track your advertising performance.

 Here’s are the main benefits of CAPI:

 - You’ll be able to measure customer actions in more ways.
 This includes delayed values, user scores, or lead scores and use them for optimization in our other business tools.
 This gives you visibility into your customer’s full journey.